hectorllado/hectorllado/README.md

-- 👋 Hi, I’m @hectorllado and I work as a Sotware Enginner at Iteris, in São Paulo.
+- 👋 Hi, I’m @hectorllado and I work as a Dev at Iteris, in São Paulo.
 - 👀 I’m interested in all Java Environment and Javascript too!
 - 🌱 I’m currently learning a lot of thing, including microservices, SOLID, Cloud, testing and Linux.
 - 💞️ I’m looking to collaborate on every Java project.
 I would like to become very active on Java Community.